 SC14 also noted the advice of the Scientific Services Provider and the PTTP Steering Committee (WCPFC-SC14-RP-PTTP-01) that there is considerable uncertainty in the long-term sustainability of the tagging programme due to the escalating costs of vessel charter and limited availability of suitable vessels.
 SC14 therefore recommended that the Finance and Administration Committee and the Commission consider the proposed Project 83, in which it is proposed to assess the business case for the acquisition and operation of a dedicated research vessel for this purpose, with a view to realising cost-savings for the Commission over the long term.

+* However one CCM did not consider that Project 83 was a scientific project and that it should be possibly proposed for funding under another more appropriate budget line.